Recycling and the tip

 - Engine Oil (No car parts)

-Waste or recyclable materials will not be accepted in a vehicle related to the business that the vehicle is used for e.g. plumbing waste will not be accepted from a vehicle used by a plumbing business and garden waste will not be accepted in a vehicle used for gardening services.
+Waste or recyclable materials will not be accepted in a vehicle related to the business that the vehicle is used for e.g. plumbing waste will not be accepted from a vehicle used for a plumbing business.

 Demolition and construction waste